Search Recipes

 Before serving, whip the heavy cream with powdered sugar and vanilla until stiff peaks form.
 Pipe decorative rosettes around the edges, garnish with whole Biscoff cookies, and sprinkle cookie crumbs on top.

-• Add a Biscoff cookie butter drizzle on top
+Add a Biscoff cookie butter drizzle on top for extra flavor and visual appeal.

-• Use a chocolate cookie crust for contrast
+Use a chocolate cookie crust for a contrasting flavor that pairs beautifully with the spiced cheesecake.

-• Add cinnamon to enhance the spice flavor
+Add a teaspoon of cinnamon to the filling to enhance the warm spice flavors.

-• Thaw overnight in the refrigerator before serving
+Thaw frozen cheesecake overnight in the refrigerator before serving.

 Frequently Asked Questions